 Curriculum and examinations in state secondary schools in France

 In secondary school, students have a minimum of 26 hours of classes per week.
-Specifically, 15 hours are split between four major subject areas: French, mathematics, history/geography, and a foreign language (often English).
-The remaining hours, therefore, are split between a second foreign language, sciences, technology, sport, and the arts.
-While there are around 3-4 hours dedicated to physical activities, artistic subjects are only taught for one hour each.
+Specifically, 15 hours are split between four major subject areas: French, mathematics, history/geography, and a foreign language, which is often English.
+The remaining hours are split between a second foreign language, sciences, technology, sport, and the arts.
+While there are around three to four hours dedicated to physical activities, artistic subjects are only taught for one hour.
 However, additional subjects and languages may be available at certain schools.

 At age 15, students sit the brevet, the Diplôme National du Brevet (or Brevet des Collèges).
-This test is principally on French, mathematics, and history/geography.
-After that, students may leave the school education system once they’re 16.
+This test assesses them on French, mathematics, and history/geography.
+After that, students may leave the schooling system once they turn 16.
 Alternatively, most continue to a lycée.
 This is where they start preparing for the baccalauréat (le bac) which is taken at 18.
 This is the qualification needed to enter university.
 In order to prepare themselves for these exams, students start to specialize while at lycée.
-They do this by choosing either the L series (literary studies), ES series (economic and social studies), or S series (sciences).
-The S option is considered the hardest.

 Some advantages of sending your child to a state school include: